PhoenixBasics/phoenixbasics.github.io/step8agenda.md

 Go to [http://localhost:4000/agendas](http://localhost:4000/agendas).
 Note the talks you added are there.

 ### Exercise: View other user agenda
+(Use `git checkout 8b.others_agenda` to catch up with the class)

-1. Add a new endpoint `/agendas/:user_plug`
+1. Add a new endpoint `/agenda/:user_slug`
 2. Add a new function in the `lib/fawkes_web/controller/agenda_controller.ex`
-  a.
-First find the user with the given slug
+    - First find the profile with the given slug
-  b.
-Find the user agenda.
-You should be able to reuse `Agenda.list_talk_for_user(conn.assigns.current_user)`
+    - Find all the talks the user added to their profile given the user_id in the profile
 3. Since you're only displaying the talk, you can reuse the index template `render(conn, "index.html", talks: talks)`